 5. Sanctions – Failure to comply with the consultation obligations entitles all employees who are made redundant (regardless of length of service) to claim compensation of up to 90 days’ pay per person in a tribunal.
 This is known as a protective award.
 It is also a criminal offence not to comply with notification requirements, attracting a potentially unlimited fine and, where the failure is found to have been committed with the consent or connivance of, or is attributable to the neglect of, any director, manager, secretary of similar officer of a company, that individual may also be criminally liable.

 If this is a topic of interest, you may also like to read Part 2 of this series, which deals with some of the paramount issues you need to get right when dealing with collective redundancies.

-If you would like to discuss the matters raised in this alert further or are considering taking steps to implement redundancies and/or other measures, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, or Associate Harriet Riddick who both specialise in partnership and employment law issues for multi-national employers, senior executives, firms and partners.
+If you would like to discuss the matters raised in this alert further or are considering taking steps to implement redundancies and/or other measures, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, who specialises in partnership and employment law issues for multi-national employers, senior executives, firms and partners.